 Step 3) Select the trading account you want to add money to and follow the on-screen instructions to complete your deposit.

 Cards and Skrill deposits are credited instantly while bank transfers take about 3 working days.

 What is Trade Nation’s minimum withdrawal?

-The minimum withdrawal on Trade Nation is £50.
-And you can only withdraw friends to a payment method you have used to make deposits.
+The minimum withdrawal on Trade Nation is AU50.
+And you can only withdraw funds to a payment method you have used to make deposits.

-Note that you cannot use third-party accounts to make deposits to Trade Nation or withdraw from it.
-The card or bank account name must tally with the same name on your Trade Nation account.
+Note that it takes about 3 working days for all withdrawal requests on Trade Nation to be processed, and you cannot use third-party accounts to make deposits to Trade Nation or withdraw from it.
+The card or bank account name must match the name on your Trade Nation account.